QuentinLaborde-ENS/Multimodal_Fusion_Using_Symbolic_Representations_and_Distance_Space_Gating/README.md

 # Multicriteria Semantic Representation of Eye-Tracking Data

-Code accompanying the paper: **Multicriteria Semantic Representation of Eye-Tracking Data Using Adaptive Symbolization**.
+Code accompanying the paper: **Multimodal Fusion Using Symbolic Representations and Distance-Space Gating**.
-This repository implements the full, interpretable pipeline to convert multivariate eye-tracking features into symbolic sequences, compute semantic distances between recordings, and evaluate downstream tasks.
+This repository provides the full, interpretable pipeline for converting heterogeneous physiological and behavioral signals into symbolic sequences, computing modality-specific distances, and fusing them through an adaptive distance-space gating mechanism.
-The experiments in this study rely on the CLDrive dataset, which is specifically designed for cognitive-load assessment in driving scenarios.
-While the present implementation focuses on CLDrive, the same methodology can be applied to the ETRA and GazeBase datasets with only minor adjustments.

 ## 🌐 Overview